Put more money in your pocket by following these 10 tax depreciation tips!

 So not only has the new purchaser paid less stamp duty and increased their chance of a capital gain – their depreciation deduction relative to the purchase price has also increased.

-So this property would be cash flow neutral at worse – cash flow positive at best.
+So this property would be cash flow neutral at worst – cash flow positive at best.

 Number 2: Old Properties Depreciate too